-If your agency uses a government-wide commercial purchase card, you must pay the bill for that card on the date that is most economically beneficial to the government.
+If your agency uses a credit card, you must pay the bill for that card on the date that is best for the government.

-To figure out when to pay the purchase card (credit card) bill, you can use either
+To figure out when to pay the credit card bill, you can use either:

-- a downloadable spreadsheet that automatically calculates an answer for you
+- an Excel spreadsheet that automatically calculates the answer for you, or

 Using the spreadsheet

 - the maximum discount the card issuer offers

 - the basis points the card issuer offers

 (This is in your agency's contract with the card issuer.)

 Excel then shows you what the government will save if you pay

 - as late as possible – at the due date